-“The (Miami Children’s) PICU is like a family,” said Kelly.
+“The (Nicklaus Children's) PICU is like a family,” said Kelly.
 “They treated Cameron like she was their own child.
 They gave us back our daughter and our future together.
 We will never forget them.”

 The summer ahead seemed as bright as the South Florida sunshine when Cameron finished the 2008-2009 school year.
 The bright-eyed West Palm Beach resident, then 8, basked in the promise of carefree days filled with summer camps, swimming pools and family trips to the ice cream parlor.
 No one dreamed that within weeks Cameron would be fighting for her life, with odds heavily stacked against her.